curvenote/docs/editor/blocks.md

 - Select the block and hit ENTER.
 - Open the block $\mathbf{\vdots}$ **Options** menu and select **Edit**.

 You can now make changes to the block in a draft version.
-Learn more ➡️ [Block Drafts and Versions](oxa:MshxlXndaLsk3WbJ0ZGy/j2CWEfiYF7jy4ufhARH0 'Block Drafts and Versions')

 :::{note}
 To enter draft mode for a block opened on its own page, click **EDIT** in the app bar at the top of the page.
 This is the same as entering Draft Mode for an article.